 For most other reasons, the best way to stop digging is to simply train your pup that the behavior is not acceptable.
-When you hear those familiar sounds of paws running through the carpet, make a noise to grab your pup's attention.
+When you hear those familiar sounds of paws running through the carpet or couch, make a noise to grab your pup's attention.

 Knowing why your dog is digging at carpet, the couch or other furniture is the first step in stopping the behavior.
 Once you understand their mode of thinking, you can address the problem.

 Indoor digging can get destructive pretty quickly.
 But, your pup doesn't know any better.
 In most cases, it's an innate coping mechanism.